Vaibhav-kesarwani/Text_Emotion_Classifier/README.md

 ```

 ## Prediction
 After training the model, you can use it to predict emotions from new text inputs.
-Implement the prediction logic in a separate script or extend `main.py` to include a prediction function.
+Implement the prediction logic in a separate script or extend `main.ipynb` to include a prediction function.

 ## File Structure
 Here is an overview of the project directory structure: